timsvoice/octavejournal/app/static/articles/rooftop-yoga-teachers-day-en.md

 ![Hair](/img/yoga-day-hair.png)

-Following the group yoga session, Octave’s program director Dharma Bodhi gave inspiring speech on “The Mystical Origins of Yoga.”

 ![Downward](/img/yoga-day-downward.png)

 Originated from India, Yoga is now a well-received way of practicing mind-body-self balance in cities like Shanghai where people live a fast-paced, modern lifestyle.
 Octave integrates the best of Eastern consciousness training with advanced Western anatomy and physiology science to work closely with individuals in achieving mind-body-spirit unity.